bowman2001/perplex/README.md

 - card previews

+To achieve a balanced layout, some content snippets and meta-data parameters shouldn’t exceed a few reasonable limits.
+The theme helps with some checks and warnings.
+We can suppress these warnings separately in the project configuration.

 ### Color scheme

 The **light** and the **dark** mode follow the setting of the OS environment and their color-contrast complies with the WCGA standard.